Yellowstone National Park Winter Tours

 Temperatures range from 0 to 20 degrees F during the winter.
 At night and at higher elevations, temperatures can dip below 0!

-Layers are key when exploring Yellowstone in the winter.
+Layers are key when exploring the park in the winter.
 Reference our winter clothing guide so you can enjoy the outdoors, even when it’s cold!
-We recommend at the minimum:

 AMAZON: Yellowstone and Grand Teton Guides and Maps